QuantConnect/lean-cli/README.md

 Generate a report of a backtest.

 ```
-Usage: lean report [OPTIONS] BACKTEST
+Usage: lean report [OPTIONS]

   Generate a report of a backtest.

   This runs the LEAN Report Creator in Docker to generate a polished, professional-grade report of a backtest.

-  BACKTEST must be the path to the backtest output file or directory.
+  If --backtest-results is not given, a report is generated for the most recent local backtest.

   The name, description, and version are optional and will be blank if not given.